SilveiraLeonardo/notes-forget/notes_general.md

 Integrating the gradients for the network trained with batch normalization, taking as example Task 4:

-It is clear to see the the output layer is updated considerably more stronly than the other alyers (at least by one order of magnitude).
+It is clear to see the the output layer is updated considerably more strongly than the other layers (at least by one order of magnitude).
 Particularly, its updates are to make the two current classes being trained have larger probabilities, and the previous classes to have lower probabilities.

 *The x coordinate represents the input features for the weight matrix, and the y coordinate the output feature*.